xenon2/test_server/README.md

 # test_server

 Sample node.js app that servers somethin on port 8080.

-#It will not a devine intelect
+"It is not a divine intelect", TD